Kotlin/dokka/docs/topics/formats/dokka-html.md

     as an `@OutputDirectory`.
 Use this task when you need to consume the generated files in other Gradle tasks, such as uploading them to a server, moving them into a GitHub Pages directory, or packaging them into a `javadoc.jar`.
     This task is intentionally not shown in Gradle task groups because it is not meant for everyday use.

+    > If you're using IntelliJ IDEA, you may see the `dokkaGenerateHtml` Gradle task.
+    > This task is simply an alias of `dokkaGeneratePublicationHtml`.
+Both tasks perform exactly the same operation.
+    >
+    {style="tip"}

 * For [Maven](dokka-maven.md#generate-documentation), run the `dokka:dokka` goal.
 * For [CLI runner](dokka-cli.md#generate-documentation), run with HTML dependencies set.